Western Caribbean Cruise Weather: Best Times to Go

 Best Months to Go

-The safest months for western Caribbean cruise weather are in the spring and summer for their combination of warm temperatures and relatively low amounts of rain.
+The safest months for western Caribbean cruise weather are in the spring and early summer for their combination of warm temperatures and relatively low amounts of rain.

 The riskiest months are December through February because of cool temperatures and September and October because of heavy rain.
 However, the risky months also tend to have lower prices for cruises.